-BI121 Biological Unity: Cellular Organization, Energetics & Function 4 credits

-This course will focus on the characteristics shared by all living organisms.
-Topics include tissue structure and organization, the structure and function of biological molecules, cell organization, and cellular energies.
-Laboratory exercises are designed to require the application of concepts presented in lectures/readings, promote understanding and appreciation for the scientific method of inquiry, and support the acquisition of basic laboratory skills necessary to function in a modern biology laboratory.
+BI121 Biological Unity: Cellular Organization, Energetics & Function 4 credits of concepts presented in lectures/readings, promote understanding and appreciation for the scientific method of inquiry, and support the acquisition of basic laboratory skills necessary to function in a modern biology laboratory.
 Presupposes an elementary knowledge of chemistry.
 Prerequisite for many biology courses.
-Designed for biology majors and minors; cannot be taken for credit if B1115 has already been taken for credit.
+Designed for biology majors and minors; cannot be taken for credit if BI115 has already been taken for credit.
 3 hours lecture, 3 hours laboratory.